Exempt Well Updates: Subdivision Review Process and Combined Appropriation Guidance

 - To determine if you already have a water right, use DNRC’s Water Rights Query System.
 Be sure to search for water rights with a place of use that matches property you own in addition to water rights where you are the listed owner.
 If you have any questions or are having trouble finding your water right, please contact your DNRC water resources regional office.

-- If you already have a water right which covers your current water uses, there is no impact to you.
+- If you already have a water right which covers your current water uses, there is no impact to you from either the court case or the passage of HB 681.
 It is always a good idea to visit the DNRC Water Rights Query System and verify that your information is correct.
 If you are in a subdivision that is impacted by the court decision, DNRC encourages you to consider voluntarily reducing your allocation to allow your neighbors to use water under the same permit exception as you.

 - If a complaint is filed by the public and there is a violation of the Montana Water Use Act, DNRC generally initiates the following procedure: